kool-kitty343/TurbowarpFiles/README.md

 <h1>How do I get <em>my</em> project on warpdrive?</h1>

-Email me <a href="mailto:1011mikebaker@gmail.com?subject=Adding%20Project%20to%20Warpdrive&body=Project%20Name:%20(Put%20name%20here)%0D%0AGithub%20Username:%20(Put%20name%20here)">Here</a>, and fill in the blanks.
+Email me <a href="mailto:1011mikebaker@gmail.com?subject=Adding%20Project%20to%20Warpdrive&body=Project%20Name:%20(Put%20name%20here)%0D%0AGithub%20Username:%20(Put%20name%20here)">Here</a> to get your project added.

-If you already have a project on Warpdrive and would like to add people Email <a href="mailto:1011mikebaker@gmail.com?subject=Adding%20Users%20to%20my%0Warpdrive%20Project&body=Project%20Name:%20(Put%20name%20here)%0D%0AGithub%20Usernames:%20(Put%20names%20here)">Here</a>
+If you already have a project on Warpdrive and would like to add people, Email me <a href="mailto:1011mikebaker@gmail.com?subject=Adding%20Users%20to%20my%0Warpdrive%20Project&body=Project%20Name:%20(Put%20name%20here)%0D%0AGithub%20Usernames:%20(Put%20names%20here)">Here</a>.